 5 gardening tips or principles to live by

 I have learned a lot from my parents.
-They were gardeners when it was more norm than exception to rely on the herbs and garden vegetables you grew in your garden.
+They were gardeners when it was more normal than an exception to rely on the herbs and garden vegetables you grew in your garden.

 After all, there has to be a better way than to buy soil for tomatoes, soil for hot peppers, soil for Mediterranean herbs, soil for garden vegetables, etc.

-Here are 5 tips or principles that I live by and that serve me well.
+Here are 5 tips or principles that I live by and serve me well.

-1. Seeds do not need fertiliser to germinate
+1. Seeds do not need fertilizer to germinate

-You have most likely seen people germinate seed on moist paper towels.
+You have most likely seen people germinate seeds on moist paper towels.

-This in itself tells you that there is no need for extra nutrition or fertiliser for seeds to germinate.
-Quite the contrary, fertilised soil may burn the new delicate roots as they sprout.
+This in itself tells you that there is no need for extra nutrition or fertilizer for seeds to germinate.
+Quite the contrary, fertilized soil may burn the new delicate roots as they sprout.

 Think lean potting soil mixes that drain well.